watson-nm/git-intro/README.md

 This is the case that you have a local code base that you want to start tracking using git.
 So let's quickly create a few files.
 First, navigate to where you want them to be created.

 ```
+# first you should probably navigate to a place you like to save temporary files/folders such as your desktop

 mkdir testgit

 cd testgit